hqvu1/apim-dev-custom/docs/ARCHITECTURE_DESIGN.md

 ### 4.3 Why BFF, Not Direct SPA → APIM

 - SAS tokens and ARM tokens cannot be safely held in the browser
-- Managed Identity credentials stay server-side (SOC 2 / GDPR compliant)
+- Service principal credentials stay server-side (SOC 2 / GDPR compliant)
 - Single proxy point for APIM Data API, eliminating CORS issues
 - Allows server-side data transformation and caching
 - **RBAC enforcement** — the BFF is the security boundary that validates tokens and checks role-to-API permissions before proxying requests